 Dr. Harry Brunjes, Chair, the ENO and the London Coliseum, said:

 “Stuart has been an outstanding CEO during exceptional times.
 He has shown true leadership through Covid and in developing an ambitious strategy, creatively and corporately, and a diverse, talented company to ensure the ENO is in robust shape for future challenges.
+Before attending events, you can check Walgreens weekly ad for masks and hand sanitizers.

 “Stuart’s dynamism and energy meant that the company not only survived but thrived during the pandemic.
 His impact will be felt for years to come – whether through the young faces now enjoying the ENO’s opera for free at the London Coliseum, or the better representation that can be seen on stage, in the pit, backstage and front of house or through its efficient management.
 The expansion of ENO Breathe, our long covid social prescribing programme, to over 80 NHS trusts and our imaginative plans for engagement projects and performances around the country , beyond London, are all testament to Stuart’s strategic drive and setting the company on a strong road ahead.”